kathleenfwang/LeagueOfLegendsMastery/README.md

 =======
-# League Of Legends Champion Information
+# League Of Legends Champion Information :video_game:
 ### View live [here](https://lolchampioninfo.herokuapp.com/)
 Champion info for league of legends account based on summoner name.

 ## Features:
-- Pulls information from official League of Legends API for total champions
+- Extracts information from official League of Legends API for summoner champion history
-- Pulls information for total number of champions without a chest obtained
+- Pulls information for total number of champions without a chest obtained and the list of champions
 - Displays a count for total number of champions with Mastery Level 7

 ## To Run Locally: